§ Sāmatvārtha · Network State · substrate

 Carry the thread.

 Already operating something aligned — or want to steward a piece of what's forming?
-Sutradhaars earn the role by carrying obligations, not by signing up.
+The role is earned by the obligations you carry, not by joining a list.